General surgeons

-General surgeons are medical specialists who carry out operations on a variety of bodily areas.
-This includes the surgical treatment of abdominal organs such as the intestine and colon, and also breast cancer and hernias.
 This is therefore a varied area of surgery, but there are changes afoot, with more sub-specialist areas being created from this general practice.
-However, at the current time there are still many general practitioners operating in the UK.
+However, at the current time, there are still many general practitioners operating in the UK.
 It is not only a prowess at surgical procedures that is of great importance but also a desire to ensure patients are at ease.
-This will also involve after care to make sure the results of surgery remain a success.
+This will also involve aftercare to make sure the results of surgery remain a success.

 Work activities